wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/2-explore-audio-video-quality-issues.md

 - First a signaling connection is established.
 Teams uses REST API via https and WebSockets to establish the signaling connection to the cloud.
 - Once Teams has a connection to the cloud, the STUN and TURN servers relay the packets.
-- The STUN and TURN servers enable a device behind a firewall to set up a UDP connections and send and receive data through intermediary servers.
+- The STUN and TURN servers enable a device behind a firewall to set up a UDP connection and send and receive data through intermediary servers.

 By using the signaling connection, which all devices can establish, the STUN and TURN servers ensure the media packets can flow through to their correct destination.
 See **Learn More**  for a link to the *Media in Teams – Media Flow* video.